ToolJet/ToolJet/docs/docs/setup/kubernetes-eks.md

 ## ToolJet Database

-If you intend to use this feature, you'd have to set up and deploy a PostgREST server, which helps in querying the ToolJet Database.
-Please [follow the instructions here](https://docs.tooljet.com/docs/setup/env-vars/#enable-tooljet-database--optional-) for additional environment variables configuration.
+To use ToolJet Database, you'd have to set up and deploy a PostgREST server, which helps in querying the ToolJet Database.
+Please [follow the instructions here](https://docs.tooljet.com/docs/setup/env-vars/#enable-tooljet-database--optional-).

 1. Set up PostgREST server